wp-plugins/powerpress/readme.txt

 * Option added to include play icon over poster image where applicable (such as HTML5 Video)
 * Error message displayed if another plugin is including a different version of the getid3 library.
 * New Blubrry PowerPress and Community Podcast added to welcome tab and dashboard.
+* By default, media files with extension .ogg are treated as audio.
+Video ogg files should use the .ogv extension.
+If you wish to override this behavior, add the following define to your wp-config.php: `define('POWERPRESS_OGG_VIDEO', true);`

 =  1.0.13 =
 * Released on 1/10/2011